justinmahar/react-analytics-charts/README.md

 ### Analytics Dashboard

 The [AnalyticsDashboard](https://justinmahar.github.io/react-analytics-charts/AnalyticsDashboard) component handles loading the Google Analytics Embed API, sign-in and sign-out, and view selection for you.
-See the [live demo](https://justinmahar.github.io/react-analytics-charts/AnalyticsDashboard#example).
+See the [full example](https://justinmahar.github.io/react-analytics-charts/AnalyticsDashboard#example).

 The following example embeds an analytics dashboard with two charts.